wp-cli/handbook/commands/site/spam.md

 # wp site spam

-Mark one or more sites as spam.
+Marks one or more sites as spam.

 ### OPTIONS